cybertaxonomy/MediaInfoService/README.md

 ### Setup

-The service expects one configuration parameter
+The service expects one mandatory configuration parameter

 * `mediaHome`: The root folder where the media files are found.

+Optional configuration parameter

+* `cacheExpirationMinutes` or `cacheExpirationHours`: These are exclusive options, `cacheExpirationHours` is set to **24 hours** per default.

 For more details on the principle options of how to set the configuration property see [https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config)